So many brands, so many models! The ebike revolution is well under way but how do you choose?

 Most mountain bikes are designed for riding in challenging conditions, but they also offer great versatility.
 If a comfortable ride is a paramount consideration, then a full suspension bike is the way to go.
 If your back prefers riding more upright, you can install a stem riser to raise the handlebar.
 I swapped the original Merida low straight handlebar for an upright curved style, changed the spartan seat for a plush cruiser saddle, then installed a Thudbuster suspension post.
 I love the crunch of gravel under my tyres and enjoy getting off paved surfaces; the Merida opens up many riding options that would not be possible with other bikes.

 I chose the Merida because of the suppleness of its full suspension system, the responsiveness of its high-torque mid-drive motor, and the overall comfort of the riding position.
 It is a larger bike which has both advantages and disadvantages: 3” tyres and heavier construction allow it to roll smoothly over a wide variety of surfaces.
-The battery lasts about 70kms.
+The battery lasts about 70kms on medium terrain.
 At over 30 kgs it is more difficult to transport and needs a heavy-duty bike carrier.
 However, on rugged, uneven trails and long tours, it is a delight to ride.

 Both of these bikes are excellent performers and enjoyable to ride.
 Their mid-drive motors give them a well-balanced feel, they have powerful disc brakes, and each has the important ‘walk’ function which helps when pushing a bike up a steep incline.